The Ultimate Content Creation Guide

 Once you have your keyword that fits within these metrics, you want to create an article title that has the main keyword in it, generally at the beginning of the title.
 For example, if the keyword is “Survival Tents”, you want the title to be something like “Best Survival Tents for Winter Camping”.

 Now, I believe that this part of the process is where we really stick out and where we have really invested in the quality aspect of our content.
-As you probably are already aware of, Google ranks content based on a number of different metrics.
+As you probably are already aware of, Google ranks content based on a number of different metrics (learn more about what's considered a metric in Google Analytics).
 There is so much garbage and terrible content on the Internet that google wants to reward websites who have the best content to encourage quality content creation.

 One measure that Google will take is the “In-Depth” article metric.
 The idea of this is to ensure that a piece of content covering a topic isn’t simply stuffing the article full of low competition keywords, rather they are discussing several topics that broadly cover the “Focus Topic” to give the reader a better understanding and therefore rendering the article more useful to the reader.
 This is all about LSI keywords and the Hummingbird update (Neil Patel did a great case study here).